I tried Hermes Agent's Mixture of Agents (MoA)

 hermes moa list

-One thing to be careful about is that there's a gap of about one week between the released v0.17.0 tag and the official docs.
-Running hermes update --check returns "1003 commits behind origin/main," which reveals that the core MoA functionality (the hermes moa subcommand and billing routes for moa://local) was all added in commits after the tag.
-Since the docs are written in sync with the latest origin/main, if you installed right after the tag, you'll encounter a situation where "things don't work even if you follow the docs."
+One thing to be aware of is that there is about a one-week gap between the released v0.17.0 tag and the official docs.
+Running hermes update --check returns "1003 commits behind origin/main," indicating that the core MoA functionality (the hermes moa subcommand and the moa://local billing path) was added in commits bundled after the tag.
+Since the docs are written in sync with the latest origin/main, if you installed right after the tag, you'll encounter a situation where "following the docs doesn't work."

 hermes update --check